213 North 8th St.,

 Average Base Cost: $48,000

-Average base cost for a wedding at Brooklyn Winery on a Saturday night in peak season requires a minimum spend of $50K.
+Average base cost for a wedding at Brooklyn Winery on a Saturday night in peak season.
 Transportation to venue, entertainment, decorations, DJ, and photography are not included.
 Average price includes management fee and state sales tax.
 Price is rounded up to the nearest thousand.

 *Prices subject to change